Reviews & Endorsements

 Rahul Sagar is Associate Professor of Political Science at NYU Abu Dhabi and Washington Square Fellow at NYU New York.
 He was previously Associate Professor of Political Science at Yale NUS College and Assistant Professor of Politics at Princeton University.
 His primary research interests are in political theory, political ethics, and public policy.
-He has written on a range of topics in ancient and modern political theory including executive power, moderation, tyranny, and political realism.
-He is also deeply interested in the politics and society of India, especially twentieth century Indian political thought.
-His first book, Secrets and Leaks: The Dilemma of State Secrecy was published by Princeton University Press in 2013, received the National Academy of Public Administration’s 2014 Louis Brownlow Award, the Society for the Policy Sciences’ 2015 Myres S. McDougal Prize, and was designated a 2014 CHOICE Outstanding Title.
+He has written on a range of topics including executive power, moderation, tyranny, and political realism.
+He is also deeply interested in the politics and society of India, especially Indian political thought.
+His first book, Secrets and Leaks: The Dilemma of State Secrecy, published by Princeton University Press in 2013, received the National Academy of Public Administration’s 2014 Louis Brownlow Award, the Society for the Policy Sciences’ 2015 Myres S. McDougal Prize, and was designated a 2014 CHOICE Outstanding Title.
 He has recently started work on a second book entitled Have You Been to Kazanistan?: The Case for Decent Regimes where he makes the case for respecting regimes such as international trusteeships that may not be fully liberal democratic, but which provide greater stability and well-being than a democratic regime can in the face of troubled conditions.
 His work has been published in a number of edited volumes and peer-reviewed journals including the Journal of Political Philosophy, The Journal of Politics, Ethics and International Affairs, and Polity.
 He is a Global Ethics Fellow at the Carnegie Council and has received grants from a number of organizations including the Smith Richardson Foundation.
 He has a PhD in Government from Harvard University (2007) and a BA in Politics, Philosophy, and Economics from Balliol College, Oxford University (2000).
 He has been cited by or appeared on a number of media outlets including CNN, BBC, NPR, ABC, Foreign Affairs, New York Review of Books, Washington Post, Guardian, The Atlantic, Claremont Review, Boston Review, Forbes, Channel News Asia, Sydney Morning Herald, and Christian Science Monitor.